Use a QR Code reader on a mobile device to add this person as a contact:

 - Thompson, S., 2010.
 Book Review: Journalism, Science and Society: science communication between news and public relations.
 JOURNALISM STUDIES, 11 (1), 136-138.

 - Thompson, S. and Stepien, H., 2019.
-Reporting Emerging and Controversial Science.
+Reporting Controversial Science.
 In: Luce, A., ed.
-Accurate and Ethical Reporting of Sensitive Issues.
+Ethical Reporting of Sensitive Topics.
 London: Routledge.

 - Thompson, S., 2013.
 The Future of Newspapers in a Digital Age.
 In: Fowler-Watt, K. and Allan, S., eds.
 Journalism: New Challenges.
 Poole, England: Centre for Journalism and Communications Research, Bournemouth University, 19-34.